dougransom/nbin_golf/README.md

 Currently the only command available is **croesus_to_nbin_tradelist**.

-usage: Converts a Croesus generated tradelist into a Mutual Fund Bulk comma seperated value (csv) file used by National Bank Independent Network.
-By default croesus creates a .txt file which is hard to work with, but with multiple steps you can save the .txt file as a .xslx file.
+usage: Converts a Croesus generated (and somewhat difficult to read)  tradelist into the (completely abstruse) Mutual Fund Bulk comma seperated value (csv) file used by [National Bank Independent Network](https://www.nbin.ca/).
+By default croesus creates a .txt file opened in excel which is rather akward, but with multiple steps you can save the .txt file as a .xlsx file when you performa the save step in excel.
+If you forget and save as a .txt file,  you can open the .txt file in excel and then save as an xlsx file.

 The output file must be edited.
-You must verify the file is correct to your satisfaction and remove the first column in order to be compatible with the National Bank Independent Network bulk mutual fund format.
+You must verify the file is correct to your satisfaction.

 The bulk mutual fund trade list will be saved in AO_xxxx_yyyymmdd_n.csv where xxxx is the advisor code, yyyymmdd is the ISO date, and n is the sequence number.